AlexJF12/kanagawa-site/index.md

 ## Why is this called Kanagawa?

 [The Great Wave off Kanagawa](https://en.wikipedia.org/wiki/The_Great_Wave_off_Kanagawa) is a famous woodblock print by Japanese artist Hokusai.
 Woodblock printing requires meticulous work to shape the face of the wood into a piece of art, but can then be used to print its image over and over.
 In a similar vein, the program to generate this report requires meticulous coding work, but can be used repeatedly to create the finished product.

-It is also the inspiration for my favorite emoji.

 🌊